For the attention of prospective HRBR patients.

 For this reason the cost of the transplant should not be the determining factor.
 Preservation of good donor hair follicles is vital.
-A cheaper transplant by a team doing poor quality work may prove more expensive in the end than a top quality job done by an experienced professional team which actually costs more.
+A cheaper transplant by a team doing poor quality work may prove more expensive in the end than a top quality job done by an experienced professional team.

 It is absolutely critical that donor hair is handled and treated with respect as no new hair can be created.
 At the end of the day it is the adequacy of the donor supply that is the only limiting factor in hair transplants.

 When choosing your transplant team start by considering the surgeon who is leading it.
-Does the surgeon work and live in Ireland?.
+Does the surgeon work and live in Ireland?
 If any problems or questions arise after the surgery, it is nice to be able to call and see your surgeon which is impossible if he/she has just flown in for the day from another country.

 The old image of hair transplants being carried out in the basements and back streets of Dublin is finally gone.
-Our new state-of-the-art building, with all the very latest technology, is situated at Samson House, Blackrock, County.
-Dublin.
+Our new state-of-the-art building, with all the very latest technology, is situated at Samson House, Blackrock, County Dublin.

-An international team of qualified nurses and technicians has been gathered together to assist the surgeon who is the team leader.
+An international team of qualified doctors, nurses and technicians has been gathered together to assist the surgeon who is the team leader.
 A considerable amount of time and effort have been put into the design and ergonomics of the facility so that the staff consistently perform top quality work.

 A lot of clinics will sedate their patients quite heavily so that they are in a drugged state during the procedure.
 With our technique very little, if any, pain is felt.
 We like our patients to be fully conscious so that they can converse with the transplant team.
 The very latest entertainment equipment is provided for the patient to make the whole day a relaxing and pleasant experience.
-Patients are encouraged to bring their own CDs and DVDs or they can choose from the DVD library provided.